EXPLAINER-Missile system suspected of bringing down airliner: short range, fast and deadly

 That was quickly followed by an explosion in the vicinity of the plane, the official said.
 At least one video circulating from the night of the crash shows a burning aircraft crashing into the ground near Tehran.
 The New York Times published what it said was a verified video that appeared to show an Iranian missile hitting a plane near Tehran airport.

 Iran denied that the airliner had been hit by a missile.
-Riki Ellison, a defense expert and founder of the Missile Defense Advocacy Alliance, said it would have been impossible to divert the missiles after launch, even if the ground operators realised their error, he said.
+Riki Ellison, a defence expert and founder of the Missile Defense Advocacy Alliance, said it would have been impossible to divert the missiles after launch, even if the ground operators realised their error.

 "Once you shoot those things, it's over," Ellison said.